-- Strategy for combining modules.

-- Compile-time: only include requested code

-- Run-time: bind to class/service when executed

-- Interfaces for "attaching" variable features.
+- Strategy for combining modules. - Compile-time: only include requested code - Run-time: include all code, bind when executed - Interfaces for "attaching" variable features.

-- How to implement variation points.

-HALMERS UNIVERSITY OF GOTHENBURG
+HALMERS () UNIVERSITY OF GOTHENBURG

 Product Derivation

 - Build the final concrete product from reusable assets.

 - Add any necessary customization.

 - Ideally, can be done automatically.

 - Often requires some manual "glue" code.